geochri/Mila/README.md

 # Mila

-*Mila* is a uniparametric activation function inspired from the Mish Activation Function.
+*Mila* is an uniparametric activation function inspired from the Mish Activation Function.
 The parameter β is used to control the concavity of the Global Minima of the Activation Function where β=0 is the baseline Mish Activation Function.
 Varying β in the negative scale reduces the concavity and vice versa. β is introduced to tackle gradient death scenarios due to the sharp global minima of Mish Activation Function.

 The mathematical function of Mila is shown as below:
 <div style="text-align:center"><img src ="Observations/function.png"  width="450"/></div>